-TAIC cannot release cockpit voice recordings or transcripts of CVRs.
+TAIC cannot and does not release cockpit voice recordings or transcripts of CVRs.
 Disclosure is prohibited under s14C of the TAIC Act, other than in accordance with the accident investigation (and report) or by order of the High Court.
 These provisions reflect New Zealand’s obligations under Annex 13 of the International Civil Aviation Organisation Convention [.pdf 285Kb] and the high public interest in ensuring CVR information is available to transport safety investigation agencies.

 Questions and raising an issue

 If you have any questions about our information gathering and holding activities, or believe TAIC has not acted in accordance with its transparency statement or other obligations, you can contact us at the following address:

 Transport Accident Investigation Commission

 PO Box 10 323

 Or complete the online form at: taic.org.nz/contact-us (please use the drop-down menu to indicate the nature of your communication)